c24thomas/hotel-class/README.md

 # Problem Statement:
-This March, TraffickCam launched a kaggle contest that tasked competitors with identifying the hotel seen in test images from the TraffickCam dataset.
+This March, TraffickCam launched a [Kaggle contest](https://www.kaggle.com/c/hotel-id-2021-fgvc8/overview) that tasked competitors with identifying the hotel seen in test images from the TraffickCam dataset.

 McGruff LLC aims to build a model that can pinpoint specific hotel IDs within the 7,770 hotels present in the dataset.